huykgit98/english-at-work/README.md

 So, please review my mapping again.

 ------------------------------------------------------------------------------------------------

 *Confirmation
-Sorry, could you could you repeat that question?
+- Sorry, could you could you repeat that question?
+* How do I notify my boss that a task has been complete?
+- This has been completed.
+Please let me know if there's anything else you'd need
+- Since I've completed this task, is there anything else you'd like me to do on this?
+- Good morning!
+Just wanted to let you know I finished the____
+- Good afternoon, just to update you: I've completed the ___ and have started___.
+Let me know if there is anything else

 ------------------------------------------------------------------------------------------------
 *Say thanks
-I appreciate everything you do for the team with so much care.
+- I appreciate everything you do for the team with so much care.
 Thank you so much, Dane!

 ------------------------------------------------------------------------------------------------

 *Email
 Half sick day - Huy Nguyen
 Hi team,